timjogorman/RicherEventDescription/guidelines.md

 - *Matt* *stole* *my* thunder by *announcing* the product.

-Do not, for example, attempt to interpret ``bush'' as IDENTICAL to the sale, attempt to corefer ``shotgun'' to the physical passenger seat, equate ``cheating'' with her medicine, or claim that ``thunder''
+Do not, for example, attempt to interpret "bush" as IDENTICAL to the sale, attempt to corefer "shotgun" to the physical passenger seat, equate "cheating" with her medicine, or claim that "thunder"
 \textit{is} the announcement.
-To make any of these links would require us to ignore some part of the larger meaning of the word or idiom (e.g. there's more to ``thunder'' than the act of announcing), and thus, do not constitute true coreference.
+To make any of these links would require us to ignore some part of the larger meaning of the word or idiom (e.g. there's more to "thunder" than the act of announcing), and thus, do not constitute true coreference.

 However, there are sometimes true referents within idiomatic expressions: